luchina-gabriel/OSX-PROXMOX/README.md

 ## ☁️ Cloud Support (Run Hackintosh in the Cloud!)
 - [🌍 VultR](https://www.vultr.com/?ref=9035565-8H)
 - [📺 Video Tutorial](https://youtu.be/8QsMyL-PNrM) (Enable captions for better understanding)
+- Now has configurable bridges, and can add as many bridges and sprcify the subnet for them.

 ---